opensearch-project/opensearch-net/USER_GUIDE.md

 ```
 ### Falling back to OpenSearch.Net

-OSC also includes and exposes the low-level [OpenSearch.Net](https://github.com/opensearch-project/opensearch-net/tree/main/src/OpenSearch.Net) client that you can fall back to in case anything is missing:
+OpenSearch.Client also includes and exposes the low-level [OpenSearch.Net](https://github.com/opensearch-project/opensearch-net/tree/main/src/OpenSearch.Net) client that you can fall back to in case anything is missing:

 ```csharp
 IOpenSearchLowLevelClient lowLevelClient = client.LowLevel;